 Vension Stroganoff with Spaetzle

 My version of venison stroganoff relies good, fresh mushrooms — I typically use a mix of cremini and shiitake — shallots, a splash of Madeira wine, and both fresh dill and a rarer ingredient, dill pollen, which you can omit if you can’t find it.
-You can buy dill pollen online from Earthy Delights, however.
+You can buy dill pollen online.
 No worries if you don’t want to get the dill pollen.
 Just skip it.

 As for the dairy, butter is the fat and sour cream is the sauce.
 Can you loosen it with some heavy cream?
 You bet.
 Sometimes I do, sometimes I don’t.
 I did not in the photo.
 My recipe is loosely based on my friend Elise’s Beef Stroganoff recipe.